Alexandrisius/secondbrain/README.md

 - **Visual Highlighting**: quoted sections highlighted in context viewer
 - **Colored Links**: Connections created from quotes have distinct colors on the canvas.

+### 🧠 NeuroSearch (RAG)
+**NeuroSearch** is a powerful feature that transforms standard semantic search into an active part of your thinking process.
+It allows you to connect any card to contextually similar information from your entire knowledge base without creating direct links.

+- **Semantic Connection**: Click the Brain icon 🧠 to instantly find and connect relevant cards based on meaning, not just keywords.
+- **Virtual Relationships**: Connected cards act as "virtual parents," providing their full context to the current card.
+- **Context Inheritance**: Descendant cards inherit NeuroSearch results as "virtual grandparents" (summarized), understanding the broader context of their ancestors.
+- **Stale Detection**: The brain icon turns orange 🟠 if any connected card is updated, signaling that your context might be outdated.
+Click it again to refresh the search.
+- **Granular Control**: Manually exclude specific search results from the context if they aren't relevant.

 ### 🔍 Smart Search (RRF)
 Combines 4 search methods for perfect results:
 1. **BM25** (Keyword matching)